TLDRMissions/TLDRMissions/README.md

 Q: The number of simulations is really high.
 Is it broken?

 A: Its not broken, its just a really hard mission that takes a long time to find a solution for.
-I'm regularly making small improvements to bring down the simulation time; even going as far as to eimulate the most complicated missions in advance before the addon is published, and store the results with the addon.

 Q: The simulator froze / the simulator counter isn't increasing?